 - Fund Management charge: Funds management charges are levied by the insurance company for managing your investment funds and ensuring you get good returns.
 They are computed before computing your fund's net asset value (NAV).
 These charges are deducted as a percentage of your NAV.

 As per the IRDAI (Insurance Regulatory Development Authority of India), insurance companies cannot levy more than 1.35% of the fund value per annum as fund management charges.

-When you surrender your ULIP policy, the insurance company will subtract the management charges from the premiums paid.
+When you surrender your ULIP policy, the insurance company will subtract the fund management charges from the premiums paid.

-In case of policy surrender, you can calculate the premiums paid till date and deduct the mortality and fund management charges from the total sum.
+In case of policy surrender, you can calculate the premiums paid to date and deduct the mortality and fund management charges from the total sum.
 However, this is only a rough estimate, as you would also need to know the overall ratio of your ULIP insurance and investment.